ozone10/7zip-Dark7zip/README.md

 > It is also recommended when using with `mica=1` to turn off Settings -> Personalization > Colors -> "Show accent color on title bars and window borders" setting.

 - [dark]/[light]
+  - roundCorner - on Windows 11 specifies rounded corners preference
+    - 0 - let the system decide when to round window corners, default value
+    - 1 - never round window corners
+    - 2 - round the corners, if appropriate
+    - 3 - round the corners if appropriate, with a small radius
+  - borderColor - on Windows 11 specifies the color of the window border, color is in RGB hex format - RRGGBB
+    - FFFFFF - use default system color, special value, default value
   - mica - apply Mica material on title bar, requires Windows 11 22H2 build 22621
     - 0 - let OS automatically decide the use of Mica material, default value
     - 1 - do not use Mica material